alfonsof/google-cloud-python-examples/README.md

 * [gcloudstoragelist](/gcloudstoragelist) - Google Cloud Storage List: Example of how to handle Cloud Storage buckets and list information about the objects in a Cloud Storage bucket in a Google Cloud Project.
 It uses the Google Cloud Client Library.
 * [gcloudstoragelistall](/gcloudstoragelistall) - Google Cloud Storage List All: Example of how to handle Cloud Storage buckets and list information about all Cloud Storage buckets and the objects that they contain in a Google Cloud Project.
 It uses the Google Cloud Client Library.
 * [gcloudstorageupload](/gcloudstorageupload) - Google Cloud Storage Upload: Example of how to handle Cloud Storage buckets and upload a local file to a Cloud Storage bucket in a Google Cloud Project.
 It uses the Google Cloud Client Library.
+* [gcloudstoragedownload](/gcloudstoragedownload) - Google Cloud Storage Download: Example of how to handle Cloud Storage buckets and download an object in a Cloud Storage bucket in a Google Cloud Project to a local file.
+It uses the Google Cloud Client Library.

 ## License